ronssemaxim/Twinkle/README.md

 Tested with Froxlor > 0.9.30

-Twinkle comes with its own jQuery Library and own Iconfonts.
-It uses Google CDN for jQuery but also a fallback to Twinkles local JS Library.
+Twinkle comes with its own jQuery library and own Iconfonts.
+It uses Google CDN for jQuery but also a fallback to Twinkles local JS library.

 Theme Features
 ---------------